 to fame and isn’t humorous at all (and if it was supposed to be humourous, the joke

 was clearly lost on me).
-It’s this scary inconsistancy towards the end of the record
+It’s this scary inconsistency towards the end of the record

-that almost has me doubting whether Riff Raff is a joke or not, and that’s not
+that almost has me doubting whether Riff Raff is a joke or not.

 I think this is an entertainingly stupid album but it’s not quite

 entertainingly stupid enough for me to fall in love with it.
-And that's probably the most solid verdict I can come to.
+Some of the absurdity is quite creative and witty (like the 'gucci sleeping bag' line and constant out-there celebrity references), but there are other moments that just make me go 'huh?'.
+That's probably the most solid verdict I can come to.